Bart Simpson: Merchandising

 In addition to T-shirts, Bart has been featured in a variety of The Simpsons-related merchandise which includes dolls, napkins, air fresheners, cups, chewing gum, beach towels, sleeping bags, snow boots, rubber sponge balls, license-plate frames, scratch paper, laminated magnets, and handheld pinball games.
 Two books have been published about the character: Bart Simpson's Guide to Life (1993) and The Bart Book (2004), both primarily by Groening.
 The Simpsons and Philosophy: The D'oh! of Homer (2001) contains a chapter analyzing Bart's character and comparing him to the "Nietzschean ideal".
 Bart has appeared in media related to The Simpsons.
 He is featured in most of The Simpsons video games, such as Bart vs. the World (1991), Bart Simpson's Escape from Camp Deadly (1991), Bart vs. the Space Mutants (1991), Bart's House of Weirdness (1992), and The Simpsons Game (2007).
 (Note: See the List of The Simpsons video games.)
-Bart was a recurring character in the Bongo Comics-distributed Simpsons Comics, which debuted in November 1993 and was published until October 2018.
+Bart was a recurring character in the Bongo Comics-distributed Simpsons Comics, which debuted in November 1993 and were published until October 2018.
 He headlined his eponymous comic-book series, which was distributed by Bongo Comics from 2000 to 2016.
 Bart plays a role in The Simpsons Ride, a motion-simulator ride launched in 2008 at Universal Studios Florida and Universal Studios Hollywood.
 On December 9, 2024, Monday Night Football hosted an animated Simpsons version of the Cincinnati Bengals-Dallas Cowboys game which paralleled the events on the field.

 Bart and other Simpsons characters appeared in television commercials for Nestlé's Butterfinger candy bars from 1988 to 2001, using the slogan "Nobody better lay a finger on my Butterfinger!".
 Groening later noted that the success of the Butterfinger commercials played a significant role in Fox's decision to greenlight the half-hour series.
 Bart has also appeared in commercials for the fast-food Burger King chain.
 In 2001, Kellogg's introduced the limited-edition Bart Simpson Peanut Butter Chocolate Crunch cereal.
 Groening pitched Bart as a spokesperson for Jell-O before the launch of the half-hour series, suggesting a commercial in which Bart would sing "J-E-L-L-O" and burp the letter "O".
 He believed that kids would try to mimic it, but the idea was rejected.
 On April 9, 2009, the United States Postal Service introduced a series of five 44-cent stamps commemorating Bart and the other members of the Simpson family.
 The stamps were the first since Sesame Street which were issued while their show was still in production.
 Designed by Groening, they became available for purchase on May 7, 2009.